Causes Of Brain Injuries

 The effects of a brain injury range from mild cognitive impairments to permanent disability, but the symptoms are often subtle.

-For decades, the attorneys of Jeffries, Kube, Forrest & Monteleone have been working to protect the rights of injured people.
+For decades, the attorneys of Jeffries, Kube, Forrest & Monteleone Co.
+L.P.A. have been working to protect the rights of injured people.
 We know how to handle complex cases, how to demonstrate fault, and how to prove the medical and financial losses of accident victims and their families.